chrisjohnson00/wol-trigger/README.md

  - `PORT_NUMBER` The port number to use for verification of readyness after wakeup
  - `PULSAR_SERVER` The hostname/ip for Pulsar
  - `PULSAR_TOPIC` The topic to send the wakeup message to
+ - `PULSAR_COMPLETION_TOPIC` If set, the message will include a KV for a completion topic.
+Used to tell the WOL service to send a completion message when the machine is "woke"